-The circle above indicates the time we discuss in this section.
+The red circle above indicates the time we discuss in this section.

 Bizen Saburo Kunimune (備前三郎国宗)

-Hamon (Tempered line) —– O-choji Midare (large clove irregular) with Ashi.
-Or Ko-Choji Midare (small clove irregular) with Ashi.
+- Hamon (Tempered line) ————- O-choji Midare (irregular large clove shape) with Ashi.
+Or Ko-choji Midare (irregular small clove shape) with Ashi.
 Nioi base with Ji-nie (Nie in the Hada area).
 Some Hamon is squarish with less Kubire (less narrow at the bottom of the clove).
 Hajimi (刃染み rough surface) may show.
-Often the Kunimure swords are as follows; Lower part shows Choji, the upper part shows less work without Ashi.
+Often the Kunimune swords are as follows; the lower part shows Choji, the upper part shows less work without Ashi.

-Ji-hada —–Woodgrain.
+- Ji-hada —————-Wood-grain pattern.
 Fine Ji-hada with some Ji-nie (Nie inside Ji-hada).
-Midare Utsuri (irregular shadow) shows.
+Midare-utsuri (irregular shadow) shows.
 A few Hajimi (rough surface).

-Above photo is a picture from the official site of Terukuni Shrine in Kyushu.
-You can go the site by clicking, http://terukunijinja.pkit.com/page222400.html
+Above photo is a picture from the official site of Terukuni Shrine in Kyushu. http://terukunijinja.pkit.com/page222400.html